kevinolega/callcentertrainingtips/_posts/2019-08-22-lose-weight.md

 Not getting enough sleep ruins your ability to make decisions.

-You lose your discpline and you also lose more than half your skills.
+You lose your discipline and you also lose more than half your skills.

 ## Stop Consuming Sugar